mirror/dd-wrt/src/router/python/Doc/library/io.rst

       Return :class:`bytes` containing the entire contents of the buffer.

    .. method:: read1()

       In :class:`BytesIO`, this is the same as :meth:`read`.

+   .. method:: readinto1()

+      In :class:`BytesIO`, this is the same as :meth:`readinto`.

+      .. versionadded:: 3.5

 .. class:: BufferedReader(raw, buffer_size=DEFAULT_BUFFER_SIZE)